ERR@HRI 2.0 Challenge: Multimodal Detection of Errors and Failures in Human-Robot Conversations: The ERR@HRI 2.0 Challenge

 \section{The ERR@HRI 2.0 Challenge}

-In continuation of previous year's ERR@HRI~\cite{spitale2024err} efforts to encourage researchers to develop and benchmark multimodal machine learning models to detect robot errors during human-robot interaction, the ERR@HRI 2.0 challenge invites participants to develop multimodal ML models designed to detect conversational robot failures using a dataset that includes facial, head pose, and speech features extracted from 16 hours of dyadic human-robot conversations multimedia.
+In continuation of previous year's ERR@HRI~\cite{spitale2024err} efforts to encourage researchers to develop and benchmark multimodal machine learning models to detect robot errors during human-robot interaction, the ERR@HRI 2.0 challenge invites participants to develop multimodal ML models designed to detect conversational robot failures using a dataset that includes facial, head pose, and speech features extracted from 16 hours of dyadic human-robot conversational media.